Profile view of a male teenager's face with acne

 Risk Factors for Keloids

 Having a family or personal history of keloids makes you more at risk for developing keloids in the future.
-Keloids are more common in people with darker skin, the reason for this is unknown.
-You are also more likely to develop a keloid if you are between the ages of 20 and 30.
+They are more common in people with darker skin, the reason for this is unknown.
+You are also more likely to develop them if you are between the ages of 20 and 30.

 Are Keloids Preventable?